joevento/figure-skating-music-player/README.md

 ## Getting Started

-To start using the Figure Skating Practice Music Player:
+To start using the Figure Skating Music Player:

 1. **Load Music**: Tap the "Load Short Program" or "Load Free Program" buttons to import your music tracks.
 2. **Play Music**: Tap the "Short program" or "Free program" buttons to start playing your music.